antheakwong/antheakwong.github.io/commissions/index.md

-**how to get started:**
+**How to get started:**

-- include all visual references and details about the characters.
+- Include all visual references and details about the characters.
 Be as specific as possible.

-- paypal payment upfront (I will send an invoice)
+- Payment upfront via paypal (I will send an invoice)

     - I will start drawing once I receive payment

-    - If for any reason I am unable to complete your commission, you will be refunded in full
+    - If for any reason I am unable to complete your commission, you will be refunded in full.

 - Estimated turnaround time is 1-3 weeks, depending on complexity.